-Reach Up Program (including Reach Up Separate State Component)

-for the county of residence to the basic needs allowance for the family size, (2) multiplying the sum by the ratable reduction percentage (49.6%), and (3) rounding the result down.

-Housing maximum allowance

-\$400 outside Chittenden County \$450 inside Chittenden County

-Basic Needs Allowance by Household Size

-\$ 170 Each additional person

-Emergency Assistance Countable income below Reach Up payment levels above.
+PROGRAM INCOME LEVELS RESOURCE LIMITS Reach Up Program (including Reach Up Separate State Component) Countable income below payment standards calculated by (1) adding countable housing expenses up to the maximum allowance for the county of residence to the basic needs allowance for the family size, (2) multiplying the sum by the ratable reduction percentage (49.6%), and (3) rounding the result down.
+Housing maximum allowance \$400 outside Chittenden County \$450 inside Chittenden County Countable resources shall not exceed \$9,000.
+Basic Needs Al Basic Needs Allowance by Household Size 1 \$ 585 5 \$1418 2 \$ 771 6 \$1560 3 \$ 1011 7 \$1803 4 \$1209 8 \$2012 \$193 Each addi itional person • Emergency Assistance Countable income below Reach Up payment levels above.
 Shall have no resources available to meet the emergency need.
 Reach Ahead Must have met the Reach Up Eligibility criteria above within 6 months prior to Reach Ahead application and must be meeting applicable federal work activity through employment.
+Boys and Girls Club Services Families with a student who is eligible to receive free or reduced lunch.
 Not applicable.
-Child Care Same as eligibility for Reach Up Program (see above).
-Same as Reach Up Program (see above).
+Child Care Same as eligibility for Reach Up or Reach Ahead Program (see above).
+Same as Reach Up or Reach Ahead Program (see above).
 Reach First Same as eligibility for Reach Up Program (see above).
 Same as Reach Up Program (see above).
-Individual Development Account Same as eligibility for Reach Up Program (see above).
-Same as Reach Up Program (see above).
-(IDA) Program Earned Income Tax Credit Parents of minor children who are financially eligible for the federal earned income tax credit.
-Not applicable
+Earned Income Tax Credit Parents of minor children who are financially eligible for the federal earned income tax credit.
+Child Care Transportation Children who are eligible for the Child Care Financial Assistance Program Not applicable